ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `preprocess` (Attributes) (see [below for nested schema](#nestedatt--input_crowdstrike--preprocess))
 - `processed_tag_key` (String) The key for the S3 object tag applied after processing.
 This field accepts an expression for dynamic generation.
 - `processed_tag_value` (String) The value for the S3 object tag applied after processing.
 This field accepts an expression for dynamic generation.
-- `queue_name` (String) The name, URL, or ARN of the SQS queue to read notifications from.
-When a non-AWS URL is specified, format must be: '{url}/myQueueName'.
-Example: 'https://host:port/myQueueName'.
-Value must be a JavaScript expression (which can evaluate to a constant value), enclosed in quotes or backticks.
-Can be evaluated only at init time.
-Example referencing a Global Variable: `https://host:port/myQueue-${C.vars.myVar}`.
-Not Null
 - `region` (String) AWS Region where the S3 bucket and SQS queue are located.
 Required, unless the Queue entry is a URL or ARN that includes a Region.
 - `reject_unauthorized` (Boolean) Reject certificates that cannot be verified against a valid CA, such as self-signed certificates.
 Default: true
 - `reuse_connections` (Boolean) Reuse connections between requests, which can improve performance.
 Default: true